 Au pairs from abroad arriving in Finland

-A Finnish household may employ an au pair from another country to take care of their children and assist in household duties.
-Usually the household provides the au pair with free accommodation and meals and pays them pocket money.
+A Finnish household may employ a foreign au pair to take care of children and to assist in household duties.
+Typically, an au pair is given free room and board and paid some pocket money.

 Is the au pair staying in Finland 6 months or longer?

 If the au pair stays in Finland for longer than six months, they will be taxed according to the same rules as other Finnish tax residents.
 This means that their wages and other earned income are subject to progressive taxation in Finland.

 If the au pair stays in Finland for six months or less, their employer withholds a 35% tax at source on their income.
 Alternatively, if the au pair resides in a country within the European Economic Area or a country that has a tax treaty with Finland, they may request that they should be taxed progressively instead.
 If the employee requests progressive taxation instead of paying tax at source, they must apply for a non-resident taxpayer's tax card.
 Read more: Work in Finland

 For purposes of wage payment, au pairs must get a Finnish tax card as soon as they start working in Finland.
 If the work lasts longer than six months, they must also apply for a Finnish personal identity code.
 The Tax Administration will send a pre-completed tax return to all employees who have either stayed longer than six months in Finland or requested progressive taxation.
 The taxpayer is expected to check the pre-completed tax return.
 If the pre-completed tax return is inaccurate, additional data can be submitted or errors corrected in the MyTax e-service or on a paper form.

 Employee's and employer's health insurance contributions